Carroll University History

 Carroll University, often called Wisconsin’s pioneer college, is the oldest four-year institution of higher education in the state.
 In 1841, settlers living in the Wisconsin Territory community of Prairieville established the academy that five years later would become Carroll College.
 Soon after its founding, Carroll affiliated with the Presbyterian Church and adopted the motto, "Christo et Litteris," which means "for Christ and Learning."

 Carroll's early patrons believed that higher education would serve as an instrument for civilizing the wilderness, spreading the Gospel and planting the roots of democracy deep in the prairie soil.
 They also sought to provide for the prosperity of their children and future generations.

 Carroll was chartered by the Wisconsin Territorial Legislature on Jan.
 31, 1846, two years before Wisconsin became a state.
 On May 10, 2008, the Board of Trustees voted unanimously to change the institution's name to Carroll University, effective July 1, 2008.

 Throughout its history, the hallmarks of the Carroll educational experience have been teaching excellence and individualized attention.
-These values find expression in three important documents: The Mission Statement, the Statement of Educational Goals and The Carroll Compact.
+These values find expression in the Mission Statement and the Four Pillars of the Carroll Educational Experience.